 The Gun Buyback program gives Houstonians a safe and alternative way to surrender unwanted firearms in exchange for compensation.
-This provides an opportunity to mitigate potential harmful actions in our community.
+This provides an opportunity to mitigate potential harmful actions in the community.
 Buyback programs are widely supported as a means to reduce firearms within a city.

 The City has hosted three successful Gun Buybacks in high-crime areas.
-Additional Gun Buybacks are in the planning process.